Alhj/1dv610_L_3/README.md

 * 1. start with user loggin
 * 2. user press add snipps link
-* 3. fills the input form with input
+* 3. fills the input form to add snipps
 * 4. snipp save and user get a message that the snipp is created

+#Alternate Scinario

+* 3a . user Don't type in all input
+        i. system pressent a error message
+        ii. step in to cenarion 3

 ## US 4 User what to dealte a snipp of theres